David Benfer, Dr EN Marks Sustainability Award winner 2011

 18 November 2010

-The Institute for Sustainable Resources is proud to announce Jason Wimmer as the winner of the Dr E.N.
+The Institute for Future Environments is proud to announce Jason Wimmer as the winner of the Dr E.N.
 Marks Sustainability Award for 2010.

 Jason has a Bachelor of Computing from Monash University, Melbourne and is currently completing a Doctor of Philosophy at QUT.
 His PhD research focuses on environmental acoustic sensing.
 Jason has a distinguished record of excellence in academic achievement in sustainability projects.
 He is passionate and enthusiastic about the environment and committed to making a significant contribution to sustainability through his research.